bbuchalter/safe_search/README.md

 # About SafeSearch

-Find a place that balances town size, cost, politics and climate risk.
+Find a place that balance population, cost, politics and climate risk.

 # About the data